elms-lcc/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 [TOC]

-# What's Due This Week

-- Answer week 3 lecture questions (for online students): Sunday
-- Exercises based on Elements of AI, Ch.
-3: Sunday
-- Quiz over the lectures: Sunday
-- Your report on AI applications in your field of interest: Sunday

 # Bayes' Rule

 *Bayes’ Rule* is a theorem in probability and statistics that describes a way to update the probabilities of predictions when given new evidence.
 It’s named after Thomas Bayes, who provided the first mathematical formulation of the rule in the eighteenth century (1763).